The rotation-magnetism relationship in solar-type stars. Constraining magnetic flux emergence rates: Discussion

 Our study reveals how the total unsigned surface magnetic flux scales with rotation for stars more active than the Sun.
 For stars approaching or exceeding the solar Rossby number ($Ro\gtrsim Ro_\odot$), different scaling regimes may apply as large-scale dynamos approach criticality \citep{Metcalfe25}.
 This slow-rotator regime is not addressed in the present work.

 Our approach compares FEAT models with recent direct measurements of distributed surface magnetic flux in solar-type stars to estimate the rotational scaling of both (a) the surface magnetic flux, $\Phi$, and (b) the flux emergence rate, $\Phi_{\rm em}$.
-The framework we introduced allows comparing measured mean magnetic field strengths of solar-type stars with different metallicities and temperatures through the multivariate regression in Eq.~(\ref{eq:multiregress}).
-For stellar parameter differences exceeding those shown in Fig.~\ref{fig:FeH_Teff}, this equation should likely be extended to incorporate potential non-linearities in the dependences on $T_{\rm eff}$ and [Fe/H].
+The framework we introduced allows one to compare the measured mean magnetic field strengths of solar-type stars with different metallicities and temperatures through the multivariate regression in Eq.~(\ref{eq:multiregress}).
+For stellar parameter differences exceeding those shown in Fig.~\ref{fig:FeH_Teff}, this equation should be extended to incorporate potential non-linearities in the dependences on $T_{\rm eff}$ and [Fe/H].

-The present work has two broad future applications: ($i$) modelling magnetic activity proxies associated with any stellar atmospheric layer \citep[e.g.,][]{Nemec23}; ($ii$) setting quantitative constraints on the rotational scaling of emerging magnetic flux in solar-like large-scale dynamo or flux emergence models.
+The present work has two broad future applications: ($i$) modelling magnetic activity proxies associated with any stellar atmospheric layer \citep[e.g.][]{Nemec23}; ($ii$) setting quantitative constraints on the rotational scaling of emerging magnetic flux in solar-like large-scale dynamo or flux emergence models.